awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 Every AWS CodeStar project is already configured with three AWS CodeStar roles\.
 Each role provides its own level of access to the project and its resources:
 + **Owner**: Can add and remove team members, change the project dashboard, and delete the project\.
-+ **Contributor**: Can change the project dashboard and contribute code if the code is stored in AWS CodeCommit, but cannot add or remove team members or delete the project\.
++ **Contributor**: Can change the project dashboard and contribute code if the code is stored in CodeCommit, but cannot add or remove team members or delete the project\.
 This is the role you should choose for most team members in an AWS CodeStar project\.
-+ **Viewer**: Can view the project dashboard, project code if the code is stored in AWS CodeCommit, and the state of the project, but cannot move, add, or remove tiles from the project dashboard\.
++ **Viewer**: Can view the project dashboard, project code if the code is stored in CodeCommit, and the state of the project, but cannot move, add, or remove tiles from the project dashboard\.

 **Important**
 If your project uses resources outside of AWS \(for example, a GitHub repository or issues in Atlassian JIRA\), access to those resources is controlled by the resource provider, not AWS CodeStar\.
 For more information, see the resource provider's documentation\.